Booking your Narrowboat Holiday or Short Break

 There are extra blankets onboard.

-Towels are provided for you, free of charge – each berth booked will get a small bath towel and a hand towel, if you require anything different then please bring these with you.
+Towels are provided for you, free of charge – each berth booked will get a small bath towel and there will be a hand towel in each bathroom.
+If you require anything different then please bring these with you.

 All boats have a single bath mat for each shower.